THIS LITTLE CAKE is called Pop because she’s tiny. She’s fizzing around the party in a pair of stylish green kitten heels.

 5 Bake the cakes in the oven for 15 minutes, then take them out and cool them on a wire rack whilst you prepare the icing.

 6 To make the icing, simply combine the icing sugar, tablespoon of water and the vanilla extract with a fork or sauce whisk until smooth.
 Run a little colouring paste through it with a toothpick until you arrive at a nutty shade of green.
 Beware: a tiny amount of colour goes a very long way . . .
-If you are using the icing at a much later stage, place a sheet of cling film directly on to the surface to prevent it from forming a skin.
+If you are using the icing at a much later stage, place a sheet of cling film directly on to the surface to prevent it from

 7 When the Pops are cooled, ice them individually with a teaspoon.
 Finally, add a whole pistachio to the top of each Pop and off you go!